 - Fair housing laws also protect applicants and residents who live with people in protected groups.

-- Lying about the availability of a rental unit or refusing to rent to someone because of their protected class.
+- Lying about the availability of rental properties or refusing to rent to a prospective tenant because of their protected class.

-Retaliation against renters asserting their rights under the landlord-tenant law is prohibited under the landlord-tenant act.
+Retaliation against tenants asserting their rights under the landlord-tenant law is prohibited under the landlord-tenant act.
 Acts that can be considered retaliatory include:

 - Making a renter’s stay unpleasant.
 For example, refusing to make repairs to a renter’s unit or restricting their access to a previous common washer and dryer.